serodriguez68/grpc-cheatsheet/README.md

 - `EmployeeRequest` and `EmployeeResponse` are the generated classes that will represent these messages in Java.
 - All other classes in the folder are auxiliary.

+# Other topics
+## Metadata
+Metadata is additional information that gRPC sends between the client and the server.
+It can be stuff like authentication details, acknowledgments, etc.

+Metadata is exchanged at different points of the request response cycle and usually has the form of key value pairs.
+The keys are strings and the values can be strings or binary data.

+You can get access to the metadata if you need to.

+## Channels
+A channel represents the connection endpoint with the service.
+A gRPC client opens a connection to a gRPC server at a particular address and port.

+Channels have states like "connected" or "idle".
+You can alter the default behaviour of a channel with arguments and read the status of a channel programmatically if you need to.